terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRCalculateLoanDebug.md

 # BTRCalculateLoanDebug Function

+Debug version of BTRCalculateLoan that returns value or exception string (instead of #VALUE on error).
 DOC: Han, Cfgena replacement?
 Returns an array with 3 values: balance at EOY, principle payments with investment return at EOY and principle payments with investment return at EOB.

 ## Syntax